ivalab/meta_ClosedLoopBench/README.md

 ### Benchmarking outcome

 We have been testing visual-inertial SLAM extensively with the closed-loop benchmarking framework.
-A set of examplar evaluation plots are provided:
+A set of exemplar evaluation plots are provided:

 	https://github.com/ivalab/FullResults_ClosedNav